 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two of the three concepts related to a narcissistic client’s need for power and control.
+-Describe two aspects of a narcissistic client’s need for derogration.

--Explain a major concern regarding the diagnosis of narcissism.
+-Explain what is a major concern regarding the diagnosis of narcissism.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."